fracasula/k8s-test/README.md

   * `/connect.html` => you can use it to make a client connect to the server living in the other pod (**nodeserver**) via DNS service discovery

-## Use Makefile to create deployment and service and mounting volumes
+## Use Makefile to create deployments and services and mounting volumes
 ```bash
 make create
 make local